IPL-UV/IPL-UV.github.io/content/people/visitors/chen_ma.md

   youtube: https://www.youtube.com/watch?v=tWAKzcRY5YQ
 ---

-PhD student in Harbin Institute of Technology, now visiting ISP.
-My research focuses on large foundation models and the processing of hyper/multi-spectral imagery.
+As a PhD student at Harbin Institute of Technology, I visited ISP, where my research focused on large foundation models and the processing of hyper/multi-spectral imagery.